Make your own Halloween Tombstone using Direct Colors Inc. products in 11 Easy Steps! Happy Halloween!

 The cost of Acid-Stained Interior Flooring begins at $0.43 per square foot—significantly less than most decorative flooring options.
 Unlike wood, tile and carpet, which require professional installation, homeowners can acid-stain concrete flooring themselves!
 Forget costly equipment and contractors and get a professional-looking finished product with Direct Color’s help.

-Using our step-by-step instructions for concrete preparation and staining, the majority of domestic projects can be completed in a weekend.
+Use this step-by-step how to acid stain concrete instructions for concrete preparation and staining, the majority of domestic projects can be completed in a weekend.

 New, old, smooth, and rough concrete can all be acid-stained.
 However, we recommend you carefully review the pre-application tests, available on page 1 of our How-to Apply Acid Stain Instructions, to accurately characterize if your slab is a good candidate for staining.
 Every concrete slab, countertop, and piece of décor is different; some concrete will stain better than others.
 Always conduct a small test area to evaluate reactivity and color development before beginning your project.